-While canceling debts in your Oregon will can be a kind thing to do, it can also lower the value of your estate.
+While canceling debts in your Oregon will can be a kind thing to do, it can lower your estate’s value.
 In turn, that can mean that yours heirs receive less than you might have preferred or intended.

-That doesn’t have to be a dealbreaker for debt forgiveness in your will, but it is something to keep in mind: Are you heirs better off if you will forgives a debt, or if the debt is collected?
+That doesn’t have to be a dealbreaker for debt forgiveness in your will.
+It is something to keep in mind though.
+Are your heirs better off if you will forgives a debt, or if the debt is collected?

 Canceling debt in your will can impact Medicaid benefits

 Long-term care, especially when paid via Medicaid, can influence whether or not you cancel debts in your will.
-Forgiving debts in your will can affect Medicaid eligibility, or Medicaid may consider the forgiven amount of debt like cash in-hand, and reduce benefits accordingly.
+Forgiving debts in your will can affect Medicaid eligibility.
+Medicaid may also consider the forgiven amount of debt like cash in-hand, and reduce benefits accordingly.

 How much debt can you forgive in your Oregon will?

-You can specify the forgiveness of an entire debt in your will, or you can specify a partial amount be forgiven.
-In any case, record the original amount of the debt in your will, and also specify the amount of the debt that is to be forgiven.
+You can specify the forgiveness of an entire debt in your will.
+Or you can specify a partial amount be forgiven.
+In any case, record the original amount of the debt in your will.
+Also specify the amount of the debt that is to be forgiven.